petefleurant/PSF-Photometry/README.md

 MAOPhot uses PSF (point spread function) modeling which is well suited for measuring stellar magnitudes in crowded fields, or a particular star that has a close companion, e.g., Z Tau.

-See "PSF Photometry" (https://photutils.readthedocs.io/en/stable/psf.html) whcih describes many of the classes and methods used in MAOPhot
+See "PSF Photometry" (https://photutils.readthedocs.io/en/stable/psf.html) which describes many of the classes and methods used in MAOPhot